Some of the greatest players ever have played in the World Cup. But who has scored the most goals in the tournament?

 1) Miroslav Klose – Germany – 16 Goals in 24 Matches

 He also became the third player to score at four World Cups, along with Pele and German forward Uwe Seeler.
+His record could be under threat from Thomas Muller this year though.

 2) Ronaldo – Brazil – 15 Goals in 19 Matches